walinejs/waline/docs/src/en/cookbook/import/cdn.md

 icon: import
 ---

-This cookbook is about importing Waline with a CDN.
+This cookbook is about importing Waline via CDN.

 <!-- more -->